Adroiti/docs-for-code-review-tools/checkstyle-AvoidEscapedUnicodeCharacters.md

 </module>
 ```

-An example of non-printable (control) characters.
+An example of non-printable (control) characters:

 ```java